-Normally people think of soup as necessary comfort food for cold, winter days or rainy evenings that leave a chill in the air – and rightfully so, because healthy vegetable soups, hearty chowders, and filling stews are divine at such times.
+Normally people think of soup as necessary comfort food for cold, winter days or rainy evenings that leave a chill in the air - and rightfully so, because healthy vegetable and bean soups, hearty chowders, and filling stews are divine at such times.

 However, not so much in balmier weather when you want to be active and enjoy the cool breezes and warm sun.